svandriel/cachify-promise/README.md

 You can customize the time-to-live using the `ttl` option (see Usage).
 To disable caching of resolved values altogether, set `ttl` to `0`.

 The cache key is determined by running `JSON.stringify` over the argument array passed to the function.
-You can provide your own key-generating function with the `key` option (see Usage).
+You can provide your own key-generating function with the `cacheKeyFn` option (see Usage).

 ## Cleanup

 When there are items in the cache, a periodic cleanup job is run to clean any expired items in the cache.
+The interval at which this job is run may be controlled with the `cleanupInterval` option.

 **NOTE**: cleanup is not run when the `staleWhileRevalidate` policy is active